cyuria/wrasm/CONTRIBUTING.md

 ## Code

+> [!NOTE]
+> The "wrasm codebase" means the code that is considered a part of wrasm and
+> NOT part of any libraries used by wrasm.
+This basically means anything under
+> the `src/`, `h/` and `test/` directories as well as the root `meson.build`
+> file.

 If you want to contribute any code, whether it is to fix bugs or add features, we would appreciate it if there is an existing issue for the problem.
 This allows us to use issues to track bugs and feature requests, without having to